MAGLaboratory/security_monitor/README.md

 A bit of software to display a video wall using MPV.
 This package is primarily intended for displaying rtsp streams from IP cameras.

 ## Branch Description
 This branch exists for initial development of the security monitor.
-The exit of initial development will likely be the the addition of configurable items for:
+The exit of initial development will likely be the groundwork for future updates with app-configurable view URL's:
-* automatic control
-* UDP ip / port
-* URLs
-* screen divisions
+* Indexable URLs for screen divisions
-* screen "on" input

 ## Description
 This software mainly controls a video wall made of MPV instances.
 There are three interfaces that control how the MPV instances run: